nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 exhaustive: that past a certain line there is nothing left to verify, and every kind of trust that remains has been named.
 So: is there a provable upper bound on how much you can verify, and is what lies past it completely accounted for?
-The answers are in a paper we are still polishing for submission, so the paper and the Lean 4 development behind it stay private until it has been submitted and reviewed.
+The answers are in a paper that will be submitted within the month, and the paper and the Lean 4 development behind it stay private until it has been reviewed.
 Lean 4 is a proof assistant, a program that confirms every step of a proof and accepts nothing it cannot confirm; the development is the proof as written in it, which I will also call the mechanization.
 The mechanization is mostly mine, with AI assistance, done under a discipline I describe at the end.
 Until the development is public, "the machine checks it" means I ran the check and am telling you the result.
 Once it is public, you can run it yourself.